Gladei & Partners > Chisinau, Moldova > Firm Profile

 The significant amendment of the Civil Procedure Code, enacted in June 2018, and of the Civil Code, enacted in March 2019, are generally aimed to modernize the legal framework and enable the sustainable development of the economy.

-The amendment of the Civil Code is focused on ensuring the exactness and predictability of the civil legislation, protection of the validity of contracts, as well as turning more responsible the managers of private entities.
-New legal concepts such as the trust, digital asset or sale of immovable assets under construction have been introduced, while many existing concepts have been developed and brought in line with the current stage of economy or technology evolution.
+The amendment of the Civil Code is focused on ensuring the exactness and predictability of the civil legislation, expand the freedom to contract, as well as turning more responsible the managers of private entities.
+New legal concepts such as the trust, digital asset, sale of immovable assets under construction, or the contractually agreed limitation periods have been introduced.
+Many existing concepts have been developed and brought in line with the current stage of economy or technology evolution.

 The amendments to the Civil Procedure Code are purported to equip better the Moldovan judges and good faith participants to discourage and curb the hindering and protracting of the proceedings.
 Also, new concepts such as the written procedure for examining the low-value lawsuits was introduced.